New defence Cyber Security Model announced

 The Ministry of Defence (MOD) have announced the Cyber Security Model Version 4 (CSMv4).
 The CSMv4 provides a new set of cyber security standards that suppliers must comply with to work with the MOD, along with other updates to improve cyber resilience.

 A single weak link can disrupt operations, waste resources, have significant financial implications, and even jeopardise national security.
-The CSMv4 ensures every supplier meets, or plans to meet, the appropriate cyber security standards, with a risk-based approach that focuses on what matters most.
 We need all of MOD’s suppliers to work together to strengthen our defences against these threats.

 The uplifted Cyber Security Model brings:

-To find out more about the Cyber Security Model Version 4, visit the link below.
+To find out more about the Cyber Security Model, follow the link below.

 FOR MORE INFORMATION